 Please report any problem with the LwM2M Registry via GitHub Issues to: OMA LwM2M for Developers

-Any problem with the LwM2M Editor should be reported to: OMA_LWM2M_Editor.
+Any problem with the LwM2M Editor should be reported to: OMA_LwM2M_Editor.

 LwM2M Editor Tool

 Introduction

 The LwM2M Editor Tool was developed by OMA to support the creation, registration and handling of LwM2M Object & Resources.
 It provides the following advantages: